diegofps/patas/README.md

 ## patas draw

-Patas will also help you quickly create basic graphics based on the data in the csv file.
-This might help you inspect the data and get some quick insights without needing to create a python script for this.
-As of now, patas supports three drawing functions: `heatmap`, `bars`, and `lines`.
+Patas can also help you quickly create basic graphics based on the data in the csv file.
+It provides a wrapper for a few seaborn functions to quickly generate graphics, without needing to create a python script for this.
+If you need complex charts, though, we recommend you use the advanced graphics library of your preference.
+As of now, patas provides four drawing functions: `heatmap`, `categorical`, `bars`, and `lines`.

 ### Heatmap